 Pedestrian payment for subway, train, and bus – This is somewhat of a combination of retail sale payment and toll road payment.
 It is like retail sales in that it is for pedestrians and the person will have to authorize payment at the place of payment, but is like toll roads in that it is best if there is no need for the person to stop walking while the transaction is taking place.
 Ideally, the fixed device would be able to cover a relatively wide area when compared to retail sales, the entire entryway for a train/subway platform for instance.
 There are too many implementation details for the scope of this document, it is hoped that this summary is sufficient..
 Association latency and rate of entry is highly dependant upon the manner in which it is implemented, be it a kiosk-like payment station or like open road tolling wherein people do not stop but merely walk down a hallway or through a doorway.
 Expect the worst case situation to be an open area space that people walk through, in which case, people are walking at a normal to high rate of speed and the width of the walkway may be several to many meters wide.
 Payment should occur within the time span it takes to walk one or two paces.
+This time to complete is based on the typical usage of turnstiles or other barriers that pull back at the completion of payment, the ideal is that the person can continue walking at a normal pace thru these (usually only one or two meters between the point of payment and the barrier).

 Fuel payment – This is like the conventional gas station pump credit card payment except that the charge is being made electronically via a Wi-Fi connection.
 It has the advantage, especially when the car is equipped with a WAVE/DSRC OBU, of the driver not having to have a credit card out and the transaction can be pre-approved before the car even comes to a stop at the pump.
 The only need for low latency in this scenario is the potential delays that would be objectionable to the driver before pumping can begin (especially true in foul weather).